- 5.1–5.5 in

 Resident or short distance migrant.
 Some House Finches from the northeastern U.S. and Great Lakes move south for the winter.

 Fill your backyard feeders with small, black oil sunflower seed.
 If House Finches discover your feeders, they might bring flocks of 50 or more birds with them.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird